Sk-17589/FlightGear-Simulator-Data-Extraction-and-Display/README.md

-# FlightGear Data Extractor MFC
+# FlightGear Simulatir Data Extractor Using MFC Application

 ## Overview
 The FlightGear Data Extractor is an MFC (Microsoft Foundation Classes) application designed to extract real-time flight data from the FlightGear simulator.
 It retrieves various flight parameters including pitch, yaw, roll, speed, altitude, longitude, latitude, and airspeed via the simulator's HTTP server.